elasticluster/elasticluster/docs/index.rst

-`elasticluster` aims to provide a user-friendly command line tool to create, manage and setup computional clusters hosted on cloud infrastructures (like `Amazon's Elastic Compute Cloud EC2`_) or a private `OpenStack`_ cloud).
+`elasticluster` aims to provide a user-friendly command line tool to create, manage and setup computional clusters hosted on cloud infrastructures (like `Amazon's Elastic Compute Cloud EC2`_, `Google Compute Engine`_ or an `OpenStack`_ cloud).
 Its main goal is to get your own private cluster up and running with just a few commands; a `YouTube video`_ demoes the basic features of elasticluster.

 This project is an effort of the
 `Grid Computing Competence Center`_ at the